David Coulthard: 2005

-Following the purchase of the Jaguar team by Red Bull, Coulthard announced on 17 December 2004 that he would leave McLaren to move to Red Bull for the 2005 season.
+Following the purchase of the Jaguar team by Red Bull, Coulthard announced on 17 December 2004 that he would move to Red Bull for the 2005 season.
 He signed a one-year deal for a reported £1.8 million to drive alongside Austrian driver Christian Klien.
 Coulthard was offered a testing role at Ferrari, which he declined as he decided to remain in a race seat.

 Coulthard began the season by scoring points in four of the first five races.
 Before the San Marino Grand Prix, Klien was replaced by Red Bull test driver Vitantonio Liuzzi who partnered Coulthard for the next four races.
 The forced withdrawal of all teams using Michelin tyres, including Red Bull, at the controversial United States Grand Prix, meant Coulthard did not start a race for the first time in his career.
 In July, it was announced that Coulthard would remain at Red Bull for 2006.
 This marked a turning point in his season as Coulthard did not score points in six of the nine remaining races.
 He achieved points three times during this period—in Germany, Turkey and Japan.
 He finished the season in twelfth place with Red Bull seventh in the Constructors' Championship.

 2006

 Coulthard stayed with Red Bull in 2006, and continued to be partnered by Klien.
-Coulthard started his season with retirements in Bahrain and in the following race in Malaysia whilst running tenth.
-The next three races saw Coulthard finish outside the points-scoring positions with consecutive retirements in San Marino and the Nürburgring.
+Coulthard started his season by scoring one point in the first six races and retired three times.
 Coulthard secured Red Bull Racing's first podium position by finishing 3rd in Monaco.
 He managed to finish in the next ten races he entered which included finishing in the points in Canada, the United States and Hungary.

 In August, it was announced that Coulthard had extended his contract with Red Bull for 2007 and would be partnered by Williams driver Mark Webber.
 Before the Chinese Grand Prix, Klien lost his seat at Red Bull, so Coulthard was partnered with Robert Doornbos.
 Coulthard finished the season by finishing 13th in the Drivers' Championship, with 14 points.

 2007

 Coulthard continued as a driver at Red Bull in 2007, partnered by Webber.
-He endured a torrid start: Coulthard retired in Australia following a collision with Williams driver Alexander Wurz, and in the following race in Malaysia, he retired with brake problems.
-In Bahrain, Coulthard ran in eighth position before his car developed driveshaft problems and was forced to retire.
+He endured a torrid start in the first three races due to reliability problems and an accident.
 He was able to score his first points of the season by taking fifth position in Spain.
 Coulthard finished outside the points, with consecutive retirements in Canada and the United States, before he secured fifth position in the European Grand Prix.
 In July, it was announced that Coulthard would remain with Red Bull in 2008.
 Coulthard secured tenth position in the Drivers' Championship, with 14 points.